PLACES TO VISIT | |

 design.

-20 Hartford Road - Frank Cheney, Jr. Mansion, now used as office space.
+20 Hartford Road - Frank Cheney, Jr., mansion, now owned by South Methodist Church, and used as office space.
 Built in 1901 with a third floor added in

 1921, it is one of five mansions along Hartford Road or Forest Street designed or extensively remodeled by Charles Adams